 The Backcountry Bed 700 is a 35° F bag with an impressive 13.9 ounces of 700 fill that has been treated weather resistant down.
 This is more volume than most 35F bags, though it's worth noting that any bag that features a roomier fit/cut will require more fill material to accommodate the larger diameter girth and to compensate for poorer thermal efficiency.
 With that said, you'd almost wonder if this bag wasn't as warm as many other 35°F bags, but that's simply not that case; in fact, we found it warmer than a majority of them.

-Overall, our testing team found the Backcountry Bed 700 was warmer than the Mountain Hardwear Hyperlamina Spark 35, Patagonia 850 down 30, and the Marmot Phase 30.
-The 700 provided similar performance to its comfortable competitor, the Nemo Salsa 30 and was of comparable warmth.
+Overall, our testing team found the Backcountry Bed 700 was warmer than the Mountain Hardwear Hyperlamina Spark 35, Patagonia 850 Down 30, and the Marmot Phase 30.

 Despite its luxurious dimensions and comfort-oriented features, the Backcountry Bed 700 offers a pretty darn respectable weight, tipping the scales at an impressive 1 pound 15 ounces.
 To help keep its weight low, while also maintaining a high level of comfort and spaciousness, the Backcountry Bed is designed with no zippers or Velcro flaps and is constructed with a lighter than average 20D polyester ripstop exterior.

-While it's not as lightweight as other contenders that offer top-tier performance, the Backcountry Bed 700 (generally being 4-8 ounces heavier than similarly rated bags) is still two ounces lighter than its comfort competition, the Nemo Salsa 30.
-It's also a full pound lighter than the Kelty Tuck 20.
+While it's not as lightweight as other contenders that offer top-tier performance, the Backcountry Bed 700 (generally being 4-8 ounces heavier than similarly rated bags) is still reasonable to take into the backcountry.

 New for the season, this model is much lighter than the previous Backcountry Bed 600, which is rated at 25F, and weighs 3 lbs 1 oz.
 The 35-degree Backcountry Bed 700 is not as warm as the 600; our review team thought the 10F difference was accurate in describing the difference between these two models.
 The plus side of this model is the 700 fill 35F bag did pack down around 1/3 smaller, while being one pound, one ounce lighter, and is still warm enough for most backpackers needs.